Distance: 1.8 miles | Time: 40 min. – 1 hr | Level: Easy

 Toadstool Hoodoos Trail for Sunrise

-We started Toadstool Hoodoos Trail just after first light.
+We started Toadstool Hoodoos Trail just after the first light.
 We hadn’t intended on stopping to hike, but rather were just preparing to drive into Page.

 Stumbling upon this incredible trail before sunrise was serendipitous in more ways than one.
 When we pulled into the parking lot there wasn’t a car in sight.